Erhard Weigel

 Erhard Weigel (/de/; 16 December 1625 – 20 March 1699) was a German mathematician, astronomer and philosopher.

 Biography

+Board with doctrines of Weigel's on a painting by Pietro della Vecchia (1649); formerly wrongly interpreted as a portrait showing Weigel himself.

 Weigel earned his M.A.
 (1650) and his habilitation (1652) from the University of Leipzig.
 From 1653 until his death he was professor of mathematics at Jena University.
 He was the teacher of Leibniz in summer 1663, and other notable students.
 He also worked to make science more widely accessible to the public, and what would today be considered a populariser of science.

 He concurred with Jakob Ellrod's "Mittel-Calendar", and with the advocacy of Leibniz and others, that the date of Easter should be based on the astronomical measurement of the spring equinox and the next full moon.
 He followed Jakob Ellrod to the Imperial Diet in Regensburg to advocate the use of the Mittel-Calendar or New Gregorian calendar.